esa-esdl/esdl-xcube-viewer/README.md

 # ESDL xcube-viewer

-A simple viewer component for Xcube server.
+A simple viewer component for Xcube server adapted to run with ESDL branding.
+The site is copied from the xcube-viewer master repository and deployed to S3.

 ![xcube-viewer](./doc/xcube-viewer.jpg)